jfspps/howtos/ComputerScience/ComputerSecurityFoundations.md

 Symmetric encryption can ensure that the plaintext data is not modified by unauthorised actors or adversaries.
 However, this approach does not necessarily prevent modification of the ciphertext.
 Doing so, would mean that the decryption of the ciphertext would result in modified (and perhaps incomprehenisible) plaintext.

 To get around this problem, one can use [_hashing_](https://en.wikipedia.org/wiki/Hash_function).
-Hashing is a process defined by a function that takes a fixed and randomly chosen section of the data (known as a _blob_) and encrypts (and in many cases compresses) it to yield a _hash_ (an encypted blob).
+Hashing is a process defined by a function that takes a fixed and randomly chosen section of the data (known as a _blob_) and encrypts (and in many cases compresses) it to yield a _hash_ (an encrypted blob).
 This hash is almost always unique and depends on the data itself as well as the starting position and length of the blob.
 The process of encrypting the blob with the same algorithm and key would result in the same hash.
 The value of the hash is normally saved elsewhere and encrypted again.

 If an adversary attempts to modify the original ciphertext or the data blob, then this would result in a different hash value.
 Hence, by taking the decrypted data, as plaintext, and then performing the hash function on the same data blob, one can determine if the ciphertext was modified or not.
 As the reader will note, __hashing is a one-way function__: it is largely impossible to convert a hash value to a data blob.